-The museum is located in the countryside outside Matsue, but has a free shuttle bus to and from Yasugi Station, a 15-minute express train ride from Matsue or 24 minutes by local train.
+The museum is located in the countryside outside Matsue but offers a free shuttle bus to and from Yasugi Station, which is a 15-minute express train ride from Matsue or 24 minutes by local train.

-The museum’s 165,000 square meter garden is made up of six smaller gardens each in a different style that you can only view from inside the museum.
-The largest and most iconic of the gardens here is the White Gravel & Pine Garden, an immaculate landscape with a waterfall in the far distance behind the almost abstract contrast of green and white.
+The museum's 165,000 square meter garden is made up of six smaller gardens each in a different style that you can only view from inside the museum.
+The largest and most iconic of the gardens here is the White Gravel and Pine Garden, an immaculate landscape with a waterfall in the far distance behind the almost abstract contrast of green and white.

-There is a moss garden, a pond garden, and a “dry garden”.
-The appearance and character of each garden changes dramatically with each of the four seasons.
+There is a moss garden, a pond garden, and a dry garden.
+The appearance and character of each garden change dramatically with each of the four seasons.
 The windows, some expansive, some smaller, perfectly frame your views to create “living paintings.”

 There are two traditional tea houses for the tea ceremony, one a replica of the original at Katsura Imperial Villa near Kyoto, as well as two cafes where you can take a break and enjoy food and drink while enjoying the views.
 Cafe Midori looks out on the Dry Landscape Garden, and Cafe Taikan offers a view of the Pond Garden.

-The art on display also changes with the seasons, and is selected from the museum’s collection of more than 1,500 pieces by modern masters of traditional Japanese art.
+The artwork on display also changes with the seasons and is selected from the museum's collection of more than 1,500 pieces by modern masters of traditional Japanese art.